What is source control?

 Azure DevOps Services | Azure DevOps Server 2019 | TFS 2018 | TFS 2017 | TFS 2015 | TFS 2013

-A source control system (also called a version control system) allows developers to collaborate on code and track changes made to the code base.
+A source control system, also called a version control system, allows developers to collaborate on code and track changes.
 Source control is an essential tool for multi-developer projects.